-Base this gift on hobbies your friend or family member are interested in — a sewing class, dance lesson, painting class, or cooking lesson.
+Base this gift on hobbies your friend or family member is interested in — a sewing class, dance lesson, painting class, or cooking lesson.
 It’s especially memorable when it’s something they’ve never tried, but have wanted to do.

 8. Create a photo calendar.

 Grandparents can’t get enough of these!
-It’s not only customized and meaningful but useful for throughout the year.
+It’s not only customized and meaningful but useful throughout the year.

 TIP: If the thought of picking a bunch of photos is overwhelming, get the type of calendar that has just one photo that you can use for the whole year.